What You Need to Know About Calculating RMDs for 2023

 You may also want to consider other strategies for simplifying RMDs or reducing their taxable impact.

 For example, you may be able to offset the taxable impact of RMDs from your IRA by donating some or all of the RMD amount as qualified charitable distributions (QCDs) to eligible nonprofit organizations.
-QCDs can lower or eliminate your taxable RMD amount, up to an aggregated maximum of $100,000 per year withdrawn from one or more IRAs.
-With the passage of the SECURE 2.0 Act, the QCD limit will be annually adjusted for inflation starting in 2023.
-Keep in mind that QCDs are not also eligible as charitable deductions.
+QCDs can lower or eliminate your taxable RMD amount, up to an aggregated maximum amount per year withdrawn from one or more IRAs.
+In 2024, this maximum is $105,000, and it will be adjusted for inflation every year.
+Keep in mind that QCDs are not eligible as charitable deductions.

-Or, you might want to consolidate all of your various IRA and 401(k) accounts into a single rollover IRA with a custodian that calculates your RMDs for you.
+Or, you might want to consolidate all of your various IRA and 401(k) accounts into a single rollover IRA with a custodian that calculates one aggregated RMD amount for you every year and automatically takes the distribution from the account on a date you specify.

 Note that the IRS Uniform Lifetime Table and the various RMD calculations discussed in this article apply only to unmarried retirement account owners; retirement account owners whose spouse is not their sole beneficiary; or retirement account owners whose spouse is their sole beneficiary and is not more than 10 years younger than the account owner.
 Different calculations are required if your spouse is your sole beneficiary and is more than 10 years younger than you.
 Learn more at the IRS website.